-In 2023, Queensland Team places will be awarded according to a combination's average of their best three (3) results within the qualifying period from any EA Eventing competitions within Australia.
+Queensland Team places will be awarded according to a combination's average of their best three (3) results within a height (level) during the qualifying period from any EA Eventing competition within Australia.
 Results will be updated on a leaderboard which will be used for Queensland team selection.

-- These results must be obtained during the period 11 July 2022 to 12 June 2023 - A fourth result may be used in event of equality. - Results will not be counted for inclusion on the leaderboard if they do not meet minimum eligibility requirements (MER) in regard to penalties received.
-This applies to all three phases Dressage minimum of 55%, Nil Cross Country fence penalties, no more than 75 seconds (30 penalties above the time specified in cross country), a maximum of 16 show jumping faults. - Only results at the level riders are applying for will be considered, if you choose to 'move up' during the season then three MERs at the next height will mean that you move up and therefore removed from the lower height.
+- These results must be obtained during the period 1 July 2023 to 3 June 2024. - A fourth result may be used in event of equality. - Results will not be counted for inclusion on the leaderboard if they do not meet minimum eligibility requirements (MER) in regard to penalties received.
+This applies to all three phases Dressage minimum of 55%, Nil Cross Country fence penalties, no more than 75 seconds (30 penalties above the time specified in cross country), a maximum of 16 show jumping faults. - Only results at the level riders are applying for will be considered, you can choose to 'move up' during the season a combination can place on the Leaderboard at two different heights (levels) but must choose one height (level) for the Queensland Team.

-Riders placed 1st to 4th in each level on the leaderboard will be selected for the Queensland Team for that level.
+Riders placed 1st to 4th in each level on the leaderboard will be offered a place on the Queensland Team for that level.
+If the combination has placed in the top 4 at two levels, the rider must choose one level for the Queensland Team.
 Each level is a significant step up and results from a lower class cannot be compared with results at the next level.
 As this is a selection for the Queensland team with riders representing Queensland at a National level, if you change class level during the series, points will not carry up or down.
 For example: 3 x EvA95cm results in a calendar year - horse/rider combination must have to be considered for EvA95cm State team.
 They cannot have 1 x EvA80cm and 2 x EvA95cm, must be 3 x EvA95cm results.
-Within that year if a combination moves up to 1\ and gain 3 x results the combination will be considered for the 1\ team.
-However, if the combination has not achieved the 3 results at 1\ they can still be considered for the EvA95cm State team if horse/rider combination has achieved the 3 x EvA95cm results within the qualifying period..
+However, if the combination has not achieved the 3 results at 1 they can still be considered for the EvA95cm State team if horse/rider combination has achieved the 3 x EvA95cm results within the qualifying period.